The Drew Barrymore Show: Production

 Barrymore also fought hard to have the show be produced live at 9 a.m.
 U.S. Eastern Time.
 According to Barrymore, she thought it would be appropriate to be doing this where she could speak to the moment rather than risk being a day or two old.
 Barrymore added that the type of energy when the show came out could be totally unattached.
 Barrymore also argued against doing a home-based show amid the pandemic.

 In December 2020, the show appointed Eitan Bernath as the Principal Culinary Contributor.

 The show was renewed again for a second season on March 17, 2021.
 The show also announced that come its second season, it would be produced with a full-capacity audience in attendance at the CBS Broadcast Center in New York.

 CBS Media Ventures announced on April 1, 2022, that the series had been renewed yet again, this time for a third season.
 Beginning with the 2022–23 season, the show was reformatted into two half-hour segments that could air either contiguously or separately.
 With the new format, select CBS-owned stations air the first segment of Drew as a lead-out to new half-hour local 9:00 a.m. newscasts, with the second half of Drew airing later in the day and/or on their duopoly stations.
 On January 17, 2023, the show was renewed for a fourth season.

 On September 11, 2023, the show resumed episodes without writers and was picketed by the guild members, who saw this as Barrymore being a strikebreaker during the 2023 Writers Guild of America strike.
 Two audience members were turned away for wearing WGA pins.
 On September 17, it was announced that the show's hiatus would resume amid the backlash.
-The fourth season was scheduled to premiere on October 16, 2023.
+The fourth season eventually premiered on October 16, 2023.
 On January 11, 2024, the show was renewed for a fifth season.
-On August 22, 2024, the show was renewed for a sixth season, ahead of fifth season premiere on September 9, 2024.
+On August 22, 2024, the show was renewed for a sixth season, ahead of the fifth-season premiere on September 9, 2024.
+The sixth season premiered on September 8, 2025.
+On March 9, 2026, the show was renewed for a seventh and eighth season, now running until 2028.